Jump to Sections:

 - Televisions (Limit 4)

-Option 4: Lowe's.
 This seems to change on a regular basis so the best thing is to confirm the next time you go there.
 In the past they have accepted batteries and lightbulbs.

-Option 5: Select Terracycle boxes, as noted above.
+Option 5: Select Terracycle boxes

 HOUSEHOLD HAZARDOUS WASTE & CHEMICALS

-Paint Recycling at The Green Project.
 The Green Project accepts paint for recycling & resale.
 For more information on what is accepted and how it works, see their Paint Recycling Guide.

 Other fertilizers, insecticides, cleaning supplies and miscellaneous chemicals are only accepted through the City of New Orleans Recycling Center Drop Off ONCE PER YEAR.

-PHOENIX RECYCLING FOR BUSINESSES & NONPROFITS
+COMPOSTING & RECYCLING FOR BUSINESSES & NONPROFITS

-COMPOST SERVICES & GROUPS IN NEW ORLEANS
+COMPOST SERVICES & GROUPS IN NEW ORLEANS FOR RESIDENTS

-Option 1: The best thing you can do is to compost at home if you have the space and ability to do so, because you can add in other compostable items like paper, bamboo cotton swabs, cardboard, compostable sponges & wood brushes, yard waste etc.
+If you have the space and ability to do so, because you can add in other compostable items like paper, bamboo cotton swabs, cardboard, compostable sponges & wood brushes, yard waste etc.

-Option 3: If neither of the above are feasible, there are several excellent compost groups in the area that offer drop off and collection services.
+If neither of the above are feasible, there are several excellent compost groups in the area that offer drop off and collection services.
 Visit their websites to see how each one works, what is collected, and when/how.
 Some offer home pick up and others don't.

 Some may be able to take compostable non-food items but be sure to check first!
 You don't want any farm animals to accidentally swallow the remnants of a bamboo toothbrush.